webplatform/docs-wpd/CSS_property_guide/index.md

 for example

 * url(path/to/image.png)
-**	This value contains a path to an image that you want to apply to the element in question as a background image; you can use a relative or absolute URL.
-Types of image commonly supported include .bmp, .gif, .png, .svg and data URIs.
-Some browsers also support the new .webp format.
-In some browsers you can also reference an in-page SVG element, for example url(#element).
+**	This value contains a path to an image that you want to apply to the element in question as a background image, using the CSS images syntax, as described at [[concepts/css-images|CSS images]].
 * linear-gradient(to bottom, #f00, #aaa)
 ** 	Programmatically creates a gradient that travels from one side of the element to the other.
 For more on the syntax, read [[tutorials/creating_gradients_in_css|Creating gradients in CSS]]
 * radial-gradient(50% 50%, circle, #f00, #aaa)